Gordon Cheng: Writings

 Cheng is the author of several books and other resources published by Matthias Media, including the Pathway Bible Guides Bible study series, and his first book/multimedia publication with Matthias, the Six Steps to Encouragement course.
 He is an associate of the Anglican Dean of Sydney, Phillip Jensen, and has edited several of his books.

 Since the mid-1990s, Cheng has also written numerous articles for The Briefing, a popular evangelical journal distributed in Australia, England and the United States.
 He is a critic of the ordination of women to the priesthood and homosexuality and has written on the priority of Christian ministry over secular work.

 Cheng sends numerous letter to online and print media, some of which were published in the Sydney Morning Herald and other newspapers, and he posts regularly on many websites and forums, including the Sydney diocese's "Sydney Anglican"s website where several of his articles have also been published.
 He has also posted on the Ship of Fools website.
 His posts defended the actions of a church which was the subject of a defamation lawsuit, involving the sacking of a female lay worker.
 More recently, Cheng has been a guest opinion writer for Sydney's Daily Telegraph and Sunday Telegraph newspapers, writing opinion pieces on religious and ethical issues, including Lent, euthanasia, and racism, In late 2006 he was also enlisted by Daily Telegraph columnist Piers Akerman to be a guest writer for a Muslim-Christian debate run by the paper on multiculturalism; others participating included Lebanese Muslim representative Keysar Trad.

 Personal life

-Cheng is married and has three children, Matilda, Ruby and Lily.
+Cheng is married and has three children.